xairy/raw-gadget/README.md

 There are two options of building Raw Gadget:

 - Rebuild the whole kernel with `CONFIG_USB_RAW_GADGET` enabled.
-This requires using the kernel version `5.7+`, as Raw Gadget was [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into the mainline in `5.7`
+This requires using a kernel version `5.7+`, as Raw Gadget was [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into the mainline in `5.7`
 (or backporting Raw Gadget patches to an older kernel);

 - Build Raw Gadget as an out-of-tree kernel module without rebuilding the whole kernel; see [raw_gadget](/raw_gadget) (and [dummy_hcd](/dummy_hcd)) for the instructions.